microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 <img src="images/DEMO-INTRO.png" width = "450"><br>

-This is the screen in your terminal on start/reset.
+The image above is the screen displayed in your chosen terminal upon startup or after a reset.

 <img src="images/DEMO-PRESS.png" width = "450"><br>

-What you will see after SW0 is released, depending on your configurations.
+The image above is what the terminal window will display after releasing SW0.
+The message will vary based on the configuration of the OPA.